We encourage youth participation and media literacy by being a source of inspiration and qualified information

 fostering the involvement of young people in democratic decision-making, civic and social life through volunteering or taking up a role in youth organisations;

-developing expertise on evolving trends in youth participation, including through digital means;
+developing expertise on evolving trends in democratic participation, including through digital means;

 developing expertise on young people’s skills that enhance and underpin their effective participation, including